 - Keep the kitchen locked so that the patient cannot use it when alone.

-- If that is not possible, switch off the gas regulator when not cooking, and position the gas such that the patient cannot reach the regulator.
+- Switch off the gas regulator when not cooking, and place the cylinder such that the patient cannot reach the regulator.
 Keep the matches and lighter away.
 Install a smoke detector/ fire alarm and make sure it is working.

-- If the person is a smoker, consider having smoke detectors in the toilets and bedrooms also, because in spite of the best of efforts, smokers sometimes manage to smuggle in cigarettes but may not be alert enough to extinguish them.
+- If the person is a smoker, think about putting smoke detectors in the toilets and bedrooms.
+In spite of the best efforts by family members, smokers sometimes smuggle in cigarettes.
+They may then forget to put them out and set the place on fire.

 - There should be no match boxes or lighters visible in the house